carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 The third (and last) section of the report shows the latency and reciprocal throughput of every instruction in the sequence.
-That section also reports extra information related to the number of micro opcodes, and opcode properties (i.e.
-'MayLoad', 'MayStore' and 'UnmodeledSideEffects').
+That section also reports extra information related to the number of micro opcodes, and opcode properties (i.e., 'MayLoad', 'MayStore', and 'UnmodeledSideEffects').

 The resource pressure view helps with identifying bottlenecks caused by high usage of specific hardware resources.
 Situations with resource pressure mainly